 2. Jaquet Droz Tourbillon Retrograde Reserve De Marche

-Jaquet Droz has been creating watches since 1738, so strapping one of these watches on your wrist is like wearing history.
+Jaquet Droz is a famous luxury watch brand, and the company has been creating watches since 1738, so strapping one of these watches on your wrist is like wearing history.
 This watch has a beautiful cutout and a sectioned black opaline dial with off-center Roman numerals, a power reserve indicator at the 10, a retrograde indicator at the 2 and the tourbillon that has a vertically aligned bridge at the 6.
 When the watch is fully wound, it has a power reserve of 88 hours.
 The case size is a massive 47mm and made from 18K red gold.
 There are only 18 of these watches in existence.
 The regular retail price for this watch is $190,300.
-The ShopWorn price is 40% off or $114,180.00.
+The ShopWorn price is 40% off, or a measly $114,180.

 Watchmaker Hublot always does an incredible job of marrying modern sensibilities with classic craftsmanship.
 Take their Spirit of Big Bang watch.
 Brightly colored straps bookend the sexy skeleton unico automatic chronograph with a tourbillon.
 If you’re lucky enough to purchase one of the 100 watches that were created, you’ll notice that the case is made with carbon fiber and blue composites, and it is manual winding with a power reserve of 115 hours.
 The crystal and dial are both sapphires, and the 42 mm watch is water-resistant to 30 meters.